 - An organization that is licensed to receive tissues or organs from donors.

 - Contact ABP when a donated body is needed.
 Properly use and maintain disposition records of the donated body.
-Contact procurement facilitator (e.g., ABP or Eye Bank) if intended use changes.
+Contact procurement facilitator (e.g., ABP or Eye Bank) if intended use of donated body changes.
 Contact ABP to dispose of the donated body.

 - Anatomy Bequest Program (ABP)

 - Facilitate donation of whole body donors.
 Maintain bequest database.
 Arrange for transporting and preparing donated bodies for studies.
 Inspect facilities.
 Maintain communication with next-of-kin.
-Arrange for cremation and disposition of remains.
+Arrange for cremation and disposition of human body remains.

 - December 2013 - Comprehensive Review, Minor Revision - Includes phrasing enhancements in both the policy and procedure.